antinatura/antinatura.github.io/uni/index.md

 ### ELE 012 – Film and Game Genres

-**Description:** Introduction to the cultural codes and formal content underlying the composition of popular cultural genres, as these are realised traditionally through films, and more contemporaneously through video games.
+**Description:** Studies the cultural codes and formal content underlying the composition of popular cultural genres, as these are realised traditionally through films, and more contemporaneously through video games.

 **Coursework:**
 - Short report/essay about Steve Neale's argument that *genres are defined by the qualities of similarity and difference*. [(Link)](https://antinatura.github.io/uni/documents/CW1.pdf)